wroney688/k8s-pi/README.md

 >docker push wroney/metrics-server-arm:v0.3.1
 >./manifest-tool push from-spec manifest-metrics-server.yaml

 In addition, you'll need to [modify the deployment of metric server](https://stackoverflow.com/questions/53392609/unable-to-fully-collect-metrics-when-installing-metric-server) due to a certificate error in the kubeadm deployment.
+Just in case that link dies:

+>command:
+>  - /metrics-server
+>  - --kubelet-insecure-tls

 # Clean Alpine 64 setup